jnunyez/docker-vRAN-ZeroMQ/README.md

 device_args = "rx_port=tcp://192.168.51.101:5555,tx_port=tcp://*:5554,id=enb,base_srate=1.92e6"
 ```

-where 192.168.50.101 is the IP address of the UE.In this example I used a network created by docker using default driver to communicate ZeroMQ messages between UE and eNodeB.
+where 192.168.1.101 is the IP address of the UE.
+In this example I used a network created by docker using default bridge driver to exchange ZeroMQ messages between UE and eNodeB.

-Only managed to make it work with 6 resource blocks (to be further investigated):
+I only managed to make it work with 6 resource blocks (to be further investigated):

 ```
 [enb]